Famous Landmarks in Greece to Visit in All 14 Greek Regions

 The Bronze Age Minoan civilization dates from the 28th century BC to the 15th century BC.
 In sum, Minoans pre-date the Myceneans.

-Firstly, local Greek amateur archaeologist Minos Kalokairinos discovered the site in 1878.
+In 1878, local Greek amateur archaeologist Minos Kalokairinos discovered the palace site.

 Evans determined the singular aspects of the ancient site, art, and artifacts.
 Additionally, he deciphered Minoan Scripts Linear A and Linear B.